nanopb/nanopb/docs/concepts.rst

 The error messages help in guessing what is the underlying cause of the error.
 The most common error conditions are:

-1) Running out of memory.
-Because everything is allocated from the stack, nanopb can't detect this itself.
-Encoding or decoding the same type of a message always takes the same amount of stack space.
-Therefore, if it works once, it works always.
+1) Running out of memory, i.e. stack overflow.
-2) Invalid field description.
-These are usually stored as constants, so if it works under the debugger, it always does.
+2) Invalid field descriptors (would usually mean a bug in the generator).
 3) IO errors in your own stream callbacks.
 4) Errors that happen in your callback functions.
 5) Exceeding the max_size or bytes_left of a stream.